North Korea's Kim says US is 'root cause' of tensions

 The South and the United States held joint military exercises in August.
 The wargames always infuriate Pyongyang, which decries them as preparations for invasion.

-Seoul is itself on a multi-billion-dollar drive to step up its own military capabilities, successfully testing its first submarine-launched ballistic missile in September -- putting the South among an elite group of nations with proven SLBM technology -- and revealing a supersonic cruise missile.
+The South has been stepping up its own military capabilities, successfully testing its first submarine-launched ballistic missile in September and revealed a supersonic cruise missile.

-Last week, Pyongyang and Seoul reconnected their cross-border hotline in a sign of thawing ties, with only a few months left in office for the South's pro-engagement President Moon Jae-in.

-But Kim accused Seoul of "reckless ambition" and a "two-faced, illogical" attitude.

-Their "unrestricted and dangerous attempts to strengthen military power are destroying the military balance on the Korean peninsula and increasing military instability and danger", he added.
+Kim accused the South of hypocrisy, saying their "unrestricted and dangerous attempts to strengthen military power are destroying the military balance on the Korean peninsula and increasing military instability and danger".

 sh/slb/jah